ThatLinuxGuyYouKnow/EthereumWalletFilter/README.md

 - Wallet address
 - Last transaction date and time
 - Zerion link
-- Last transaction value in EUR
+- Last transaction value in EUR(Euros)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.